DPBayes/dpdl/docs/experiments.md

 # Experiment Design

-## Questions for Antti

-- Are the steps in batch sizes too dense?
-    - Comments by Antti?
-- Compare with adaptive clipping?
-    - Forgot to discuss.
-Why not?
-Antti?
-- How about comparing the results against subsampling ratio instead of batch size?
-- Which epsilons to use?
-Current plan of epsilon = \{1,2,...,8\} maybe too much?

 ## Questions/ideas

-- Use test set for calculating final accuracy
+None.

+## TODO

+- Use FiLM adaptor instead of training head/all
+- Zero the head weights
 - Save the optuna study in experiment directory (if we want to try more trials)
-- Marlon mentioned something about epsilon -grid
+- BO search for learning rate in log space
+- Repeat experiments with different seeds (confidence interval and to avoid getting stuck in bad local minima by chance)

 ## Handled questions/ideas

+- Use test set for calculating final accuracy
+- Which epsilons to use?
+Current plan of epsilon = \{1,2,...,8\} maybe too much?
+    - Lots of action in the small epsilons so try epsilon = {0.25, 0.5, 1, 2, 4, 8}
+- How about comparing the results against subsampling ratio instead of batch size?
+    - Let's not do this.
+- Compare with adaptive clipping?
+    - Could be a good idea.
+Interesting would be to benchmark all the adaptive methods.
+- Are the steps in batch sizes too dense?
+    - Yes.
+Make the larger end of batch sizes less dense by growing f.ex. exponentially.
 - Fixed vs optimized epochs?
     - Optimize epochs.
 - Other datasets?